manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

   qsort( list, ++j, sizeof( int ), cf_func );
 ```

-At this point the highest count is the first element of the array (because of descending ordering).
-We want to find how many characters have the highest count, so we can just iterate along the array until the value decreases, summing as we go, and this is our value.
+Now the highest count is the first element of the array because of descending ordering.
+We want to find how many characters have the highest count, so we simply iterate along the array until the value decreases, summing as we go, and this value is our answer.

 ```c
   int max = list[0];